What does a Canine Handler do?

 How to become a Canine Handler?

-- Gain Experience with Dogs: Working with dogs in various settings, such as pet care or volunteering at animal shelters, provides valuable hands-on experience.
-This experience helps develop a bond with animals and an understanding of their behavior.
+- Gain Experience with Dogs: Start by working with dogs in different settings.
+Volunteer at animal shelters or pet care facilities.
+This experience helps develop a bond with dogs and provides insight into animal behavior.

 How long does it take to become a Canine Handler?